neurobiology

 Abnormal focal segments in left uncinate fasciculus in adults with obsessive–compulsive disorder

-Click here for the article published by Frontiers in Psychiatry.
 Although the specific role of the uncinate fasciculus (UF) in emotional processing in patients with obsessive–compulsive disorder (OCD) has been investigated, the exact focal abnormalities in the UF have not been identified.
-The aim of the current study was to identify focal abnormalities in the …
+The aim of the current study was to identify focal abnormalities in the white matter (WM) microstructure of the UF and to determine

 Abnormal focal segments in left uncinate fasciculus in adults with obsessive–compulsive disorder Read More »